-Why use 5 tools, when you can use one?
+Why use five tools, when you can use one?
 Marketing automation platforms combine the features of several specialized tools, like social media management and email marketing, and bundle them into a single platform.
-The beauty of these tools is that some of them are actually cheaper than their specialized competitors, while offering 5x as many features.
+The beauty of these tools is that some of them are actually cheaper than their specialized competitors while offering 5x as many features.

 Similar to Hubspot, Marketo can help you manage more than just your email or social media.
 Their flexible suite helps manage your search marketing, landing pages, web forms, social media, analytics and behavior tracking and more.